mullerdavid/ctf_writeups/google24/Desfunctional/WRITEUP.md

 decrypt(key, iv, ct) == decrypt(flip(key), flip(iv), flip(ct)) == pt
 ```

-We can flip bits ourselfves on known values without anything else.
+We can flip bits ourselves on known values without anything else.

 We can ask the server for the encrypted challenge, the `ct`.